duckdb/duckdb-web/docs/sql/query_syntax/filter.md

         FROM generate_series(1, 100000000) tbl(i)
     ) tbl;

---"Pivot" the data out by year (move each year out to a separate column) SELECT
+-- "Pivot" the data out by year (move each year out to a separate column) SELECT
     count(i) FILTER (WHERE year = 2022) AS "2022",
     count(i) FILTER (WHERE year = 2023) AS "2023",